AS2OpenAS2TutorialEDISetup

 -file partner_public_cert.cer \

--nopromptThe alias you choose here (partnercompany) is what you'll reference in the partnership configuration.
+The alias you choose here (partnercompany) is what you'll reference in the partnership configuration.
+Before importing, it's worth running the partner's file through the free AS2 certificate checker to catch expired or malformed certificates up front.

-List All Certificates in the Keystore
+List all certificates in the keystore

 keytool -list \